 Mariam ne’er would have gained the strength to fight Rasheed if she had not gained confidence and love from Laila.

-OVERALL I WOULD LIKE TO GIVE RATING OF THE BOOK (10 OUT OF 10) 🙂
+OVERALL I WOULD LIKE TO GIVE RATING OF A Thousand Splendid Suns (10 OUT OF 10) 🙂